Arunachal: Four killed, two injured after Scorpio plunges into gorge

 The bodies of Ranjit Chetry, Meena Chetry, and Suraj Chetry are yet to be retrieved from the severely damaged vehicle.

-Two survivors, Harimaya Chetri and a minor, Rashmi Chetri, were rescued and have been transported to Dibrugarh for further medical treatment
+Two survivors, Harimaya Chetri and a minor, Rashmi Chetri, were rescued and have been transported to Dibrugarh for advanced medical treatment